Oklahoma City isn’t just a great place for families to visit, eat and explore - it’s also perfectly fantastic for Fido too.

 If you and your dog are more into casual burgers and beers, then stop off at The Garage Burgers and Beers, located throughout the city, and S&B Burger Joint, also with multiple locations.
 Your pup will enjoy the outdoor patios while you can sample burgers and sliders with some of the most unique toppings offered in the city.

 Elemental Coffee at 8:15 North Hudson is a popular coffee spot that serves up healthy breakfast and lunch options.
-The five dog-friendly tables outside lets you people watch while sipping a classic espresso or munching down on a Rico Suave sandwich made with pork carnitas, fried egg, grilled queso fresco, roasted poblanos, avocado, and chipotle mayo.
+The dog-friendly tables outside allow you people-watch while sipping a classic espresso or munching down on a delicious menu item.

-If pizza is more your thing, then the Wedge Pizzeria and Pizza 23 are not to be missed.
-The Wedge, located at 230 NE 1st Street and 4709 N. Western, has large dog-friendly patios while Pizza 23 at 600 NW 23rd St. has eight dog-friendly picnic tables outside.
+If pizza is more your thing, then the Wedge Pizzeria and Empire Slice House are not to be missed.
+The Wedge has two locations, both with large dog-friendly patios, while Empire has several dog-friendly tables outside.

 Plenty of hotels in Oklahoma City welcome your beloved pets and many have special treats for them as well.
-The 21c Art Museum and Hotel in downtown Oklahoma City was the former home of a Ford Motor Company assembly plant, which dates back more than a century and is listed on the National Register of Historic Places.
+The 21c Museum Hotel in Oklahoma City's Arts District was the former home of a Ford Motor Company assembly plant, which dates back more than a century and is listed on the National Register of Historic Places.
 It has pet-friendly rooms available and a great art gallery to boot.

 DOG PARK DELIGHTS

-The Midtown Mutts Dog Park is one of the city's newest parks.
-Located at 407 W. Park Place, it is a smaller park designed to give area apartment pups a way to get out and play, but it's in easy walking distance to a lot of great dog-friendly patios and businesses.
+The Midtown Mutts Dog Park is one of the city's newest urban dog parks.
+Located in the heart of Midtown, it is a smaller park designed to give area apartment pups a way to get out and play, but it's in easy walking distance to a lot of great dog-friendly patios and local businesses.